WambuiMunene/Natural-Language-Processing-Sentiment-Analysis-on-Tweets/README.md

 - Used `pandas` to load the dataset and inspect the data.

 2. **Perform Data Cleaning with `nltk` and `re` libraries**
-- Used Regular Expressions (REGEX) to remove irrelevant information such as URLs, mentions, and hashtags from the library `re`
+- Regular Expressions (REGEX) to remove irrelevant information such as URLs, mentions, and hashtags from the library `re`
 - Convert all text to lowercase to ensure uniformity.
 - Apply lemmatization to reduce words to their base forms using `WordNetLemmatizer` from `nltk`
 - Remove stop words to focus on meaningful words using `stopwords` from `nltk.corpus`